yougotagift-tech/docs/Corporate-Rewards-API.md

 	    ]
 	}

-	Atrribute "variable_amount" is used to diffrenciate the denominations, if it returns True then denominations field will contains variable amounts in diiferent currencies with min and max amount otherwise denominations will be fixed amount.
+	Atrribute "variable_amount" is used to differentiate the denominations, if it returns True then denominations field will contains variable amounts in different currencies with min and max amount otherwise denominations will be fixed amount.